mahdiElliot/mips-32bits/README.md

-# mpis 32 bits, singleCycle
+# mips 32 bits, singleCycle
 It's a single cycle with 32 bits in verilog description language.